-Two starkly different perceptions are conjured up in my head when thinking about my view of shoes: The dark vs. the lighter visual.
+Two starkly different perceptions are conjured up in my head when thinking about shoes: The dark vs. the light visual.

 The light side first:

 My babies’ first pair of shoes.
 (How I wish I would have bronzed them).
 My daughter’s orthopedic ankle-high boot that attached to a bar brace at night, ballet slippers, tap shoes, and her first pair of heels.
 My son’s first pair of soccer cleats, ice skates, and wingtips.
 And all those uber-expensive sneakers the kids insisted they had to have because everyone else was wearing them.

 My despised but admittedly comfortable saddle shoes I was forced to wear at Saint Ambrose Catholic School for eight long years, my white go-go boots, penny loafers, and Mary Jane’s.